foundryvtt/crucible/docs/Character/Skills.md

 #### Diplomacy Tasks

-**Persuade.** It may, at times, be possible to convince others to agree with you with a Diplomacy check.
+**Persuade.** It may, at times, be possible to convince others to agree with you with a Diplomacy check.<br>
-**Diffuse.** When encountering a creature who bears hostile intent towards you, you may attempt to negotiate for civility through performing a Diplomacy check.
+**Diffuse.** When encountering a creature who bears hostile intent towards you, you may attempt to negotiate for civility through performing a Diplomacy check.<br>
-**Recall.** Diplomacy can be used to determine the obligatory social customs to follow with an individual or group you wish to interact with.
+**Recall.** Diplomacy can be used to determine the obligatory social customs to follow with an individual or group you wish to interact with.<br>

 | Rank | Diplomacy Progression Ideas        |
 | ---- | ---------------------------------- |